ZhangGeyu/Pipeline-of-lineage-tracing-in-Arabidopsis/README.md

 Demultiplex reads by sample.

-Perform UMI clustering to group reads with identical or similar UMIs.
+Perform UMI clustering to group reads with similar UMIs.

-Output clustered FASTA for downstream analysis.
+Output clustered reads of each UMI for downstream analysis.

 #### 2. UMIC-seq Mutation Calling